Niceifenma/Cash-and-Carry-Online-Stores-Dashboard/README.md

 - What are the overall sales from 2011 to 2014?
 - What are the yearly sales?
 - What are the peak sales period trends?
+-  What is the Year-over-Year (YoY) growth in sales?

 #### 2. Sales Analysis by Product
 - What are the Best and worst-selling products between 2011 and 2014?